mrmarganski/mkdoc/docs/xrprobotics/module1/xrpwpilib.md

 The Computers in Room 124 will have VScode with the WPIlib libraires installed, so you are free to use them and can skip this step - but if you would like to use a personal computer or update WPIlib this step will help you with that.

 !!! info "WPILib Installation Documentation"
-    Link to site for installing VSCode/WPILib onto a personal computer - this is required to be a Macbook or Windows machine, check link for further requirements on Version support and updates.
+    Having difficulty getting vscode installed?
+Check this link for further requirements on Version support and updates and more detailed installtion instructions.

 [View the WPILib Installation Guide ↗️](https://docs.wpilib.org/en/stable/docs/zero-to-robot/step-2/wpilib-setup.html){ .md-button .md-button--primary target="_blank" }

+Once you have VScode installed, we can download/create/deploy JAVA code to XRP just like our competition FRC robot!!